-I’m someone who’s watched a lot of horror and thriller-type movies; from The Evil Dead to The Texas Chainsaw Massacre, Carrie, The Babadook and loads more, I always like seeing what the genre can do next.
-Watching Hounds of Love is a stomach-turning experience, that’s on par with some of the darkest films out there.
-Given how tough it is to watch, it’s surprising how much of the events take place off-screen.
+It’s a must-watch for horror fans and this is coming from someone who’s seen dozens of horror movies.
+From The Evil Dead, The Texas Chainsaw Massacre, to Carrie and The Babadook, it’s a vast genre and I’m always ready for the next scare-fest.
+Hounds of Love is on par with some of the darkest films out there.
+Given how blood-chilling it is, it’s surprising how much of the events happen off-screen.

-It’s set in Perth, Australia and centres on a serial killer couple, Evelyn (Ashleigh Cummings) and John (Stephen Curry), who have taken to driving around their neighbourhood and abducting school girls.
-Based on two real-life Australian killers, it digs deep into the psychological depths of true crime and it stays with you like a really bad dream.
+The terror takes place in Perth, with the plot focusing on a serial killer couple, Evelyn (Emma Booth) and John (Stephen Curry).
+This crazed couple has taken to driving around their neighbourhood to find school girls to abduct.
+Hounds of Love crafts the tension behind closed doors, digging deep into the psychological depths of true crime, and it stays with you like a nightmare.

-While we’re introduced to other characters, Vicki is the main focus.
-We follow her on every step of her horrific ordeal, from the moment she gets lured back to John and Evelyn’s home.
-She literally walks into trouble and I cannot believe this happened in real-life.
+Although we’re introduced to other characters, Vicki (Ashleigh Cummings) is the main focus.
+We follow her on every step of her ordeal, starting from the moment she gets lured back to John and Evelyn’s home.
+She walks straight into trouble and I cannot believe this happened in real-life.
 What happened to never talk to strangers?
-Of course, you still feel for her.
-You hate the agony she experiences while being held captive.

 Written and directed by: Ben Young

 Stars: Emma Booth, Ashleigh Cummings, Stephen Curry, Susie Porter, Damian de Montemas, Harrison Gilbertson.